roboticslab-uc3m/speech/programs/speechRecognition/README.md

 Launch the program with `--help` to see available options.
 You can display and select the preferred input device with `--list-devices` and `--device`, respectively (otherwise the system default will be chosen).

 This application opens two YARP ports: an `<prefix>/rpc:s` port that allows to request a dictionary/model change and to mute/unmute the microphone, and a `<prefix>/result:o` port that broadcasts the transcribed text.
-The default prefix is `/speechRecognition`, but it can be changed with the `--prefix` option.
+The default prefix is `/speechRecognition`, but it can be changed with the `--port` option.

 ## PocketSphinx backend